-Do you want relief from shoulders and neck pain?
+Do you want relief from upper body pain?
 Then keep on reading to learn more about what foam rolling can do for you.

 The foam roller is also called myofascial release.
 What is fascia?
 And why is it so important to release it?

 The fascia is the thin tissue that connects your muscles.
 Think of it as the internal packaging of your body: it helps the muscle groups to cooperate as integrated units.
 When you are healthy, the fascia is flexible and slides smoothly over your muscles.
 But the overload in your fascia can be formed for a variety of reasons, such as muscle injuries, inactivity, illness, inflammation or trauma.
 Sitting in front of a desk all day can cause your fascia to “stick” and stiffen.